-Given the strong links observed between the KPAs and the resulting trade-offs in terms of performance, it is important that these interdependencies are duly identified and taken into account in setting the local performance targets - this is in accordance with point 3.6 of Annex II of the Performance and Charging Regulation.
+Given the strong links observed between the KPAs and the resulting trade-offs in terms of performance, these interdependencies should be duly identified and taken into account in setting the local performance targets in accordance with recital (17) and point 3.6 of Annex II of Implementing Regulation (EU) 2019/317.

-As pointed out in recital (17), the assessment of interdependencies should be done 'having regard to the overriding safety objectives.'
+As pointed out in recital (17) of that Regulation, the assessment of interdependencies should be done 'having regard to the overriding safety objectives.'
 This entails that the level of ANS safety required under the EU legislation should not be subject to trade-offs under any circumstances.
 This does not preclude that interdependencies may arise between safety and the three other KPAs, but these have to be effectively managed so as not to compromise the required level of safety.

-Trade-offs applied between the KPAs of cost-efficiency, capacity and environment should be evaluated in the performance plan.
+Interdependencies between all the KPAs should be evaluated in the draft performance plan in accordance with the provisions of point 3.6 of Annex II of Implementing Regulation (EU) 2019/317.
 A consideration of interdependencies at local level should aim to set the appropriate balance between local performance targets in the various KPAs, identifying the impact of interdependencies on the performance in each KPA over the reference period concerned, and foreseeing possible mitigation measures for dealing with any potential negative impacts.
 The interdependencies between the KPAs and the related trade-offs should be discussed with ANSPs and AUs as part of the local consultation process on draft performance plans.